Kargil district

-Kargil district is one of two districts comprising Ladakh, India, with its headquarters at Kargil city.
-The district is bounded by the union territory of Jammu and Kashmir in the west, the Pakistani territory of Gilgit–Baltistan in the north, Ladakh's Leh district to the east, and the state of Himachal Pradesh in the south.
-Encompassing three historical regions known as Purig, Dras and Zanskar, the district lies to the northeast of the Great Himalayas and encompasses the majority of the Zanskar Range.
-Its population inhabits the river valleys of the Dras, Suru, Wakha Rong, and Zanskar.
+Kargil district is a district in Indian-administered Ladakh in the disputed Kashmir-region, which is administered as a union territory of Ladakh.
+It is named after the city of Kargil, where the district headquarters lies.
+The district is bounded by the Indian-administered union territory of Jammu and Kashmir to the west, the Pakistani-administered administrative territory of Gilgit–Baltistan to the north, Ladakh's Leh district to the east, and the Indian state of Himachal Pradesh to the south.
+Encompassing the historical regions known as Purig, the district lies to the northeast of the Great Himalayas and encompasses part of the Zanskar Range.
+Its population inhabits the river valleys of Suru, Wakha Rong (not to be confused with the Rong Valley in Leh district), and Sod Valley.

-The district was created in 1979, when Ladakh was part of the state of Jammu and Kashmir, separating it from Leh district.
+Kargil district was originally created in 1979, when Ladakh was part of the state of Jammu and Kashmir.
 In 2003, Kargil was granted a Ladakh Autonomous Hill Development Council (LAHDC).
 In 2019, Ladakh became a union territory, with Kargil and Leh being its joint capitals.
+In 2024, the Drass and Zanskar districts were separated out from Kargil district.

-Shia Muslims comprise the majority of the population of the district, with Buddhists forming a significant minority, mainly inhabiting the Zanskar tehsil.
+Shia Muslims comprise the majority of the population of the district.